I know, I know. This is something you never expected to read on my blog. But hear me out.

 - I don’t want anyone to see me naked in the locker room, nor do I want to see anyone naked.

 - I was never ready.
 J-P pushed me so hard that first night that I had to go to the bathroom to lie down, because I started seeing spots and almost fainted. #TrueStory

 Yes, because I learned that the rumours were true.
 Gym truly is for everyone.

-And so I started going to gym 2 times a week.
+And so I started going to gym twice a week.
 I know this wasn’t nearly enough, but my work schedule was hectic (I worked at two offices in two different suburbs every day) and I struggled to go more often.

 Then my insomnia started, and things came to a halt.

-Suddenly I was only sleeping 3 hours a night, which forced me to sleep after work.
-I was literally too tired to go to gym.
+Suddenly I was only sleeping three hours a night, which forced me to sleep after work.
+I was too tired to go to gym.
 I tried a few times, and I was so exhausted that I had no physical strength to do cardio or even lift a basic weight.